Canon 1D vs Panasonic G9

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The G9 has a touchscreen, while the 1D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The G9 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D does not have a selfie-screen.

 The 1D writes its imaging data to Compact Flash cards, while the G9 uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The G9 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 Connectivity comparison: Canon 1D vs Panasonic G9